 While the Christmas carols tell us our days should be merry and bright, the reality can look very different for small business owners and their staff.

-We asked our business adviser Mike O’Donnell to share his top tips for business owners to help their teams avoid burnout this Christmas.
+We asked our business adviser Ali Richards to share her top tips for business owners to help their teams avoid burnout this Christmas.

 Why do you need to mind your team’s energy at the end of the year?

-“The festive season can be a busy time for employees at work, and in their personal lives,” says Mike.
+“The festive season can be a busy time for employees at work, and in their personal lives,” says Ali.

 “Customers may also be under increased pressures during the festive season, which can impact customer-facing staff.
 Many businesses may also suffer from the shortage of additional workers during peak periods – so it’s important to watch for signs of fatigue.”